madcampos/madcampos.github.io/src/content/blog/2024/01/pagespeed-score-bragging.md

 ## All about speed

 [PageSpeed](https://pagespeed.web.dev/) is the online version of Google's lighthouse tool.
-In it you can test a url in a headless browser and see how that will perform.
+In it you can test a URL in a headless browser and see how that will perform.
 In this case it is basically a "dark-mode-less" version of Lighthouse.

 Here are my results: